Cy Twombly

 My final thesis focused on the socio-political subject of autism and how this diagnosis enters the practice of art therapy with children.

-Occupational First Aid - Adults, children and babies
+Occupational First Aid - Adults, Children and Infants

 St Johns Ambulance

-Professional member of ANZACATA (Australian, New Zealand and Asian Creative Arts Therapies Association) -
+Professional member of the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA)

-As an art therapist I have worked at Merri Health with adults in group settings and individually.
-At the Victorian Aboriginal Child Care Agency, I have worked with children in the Nugel program as an outreach practitioner, liaising with Aboriginal Community Controlled Organisations.
-At La Trobe College, I was part of the wellbeing team, working individually with children and teenagers.
+• I have worked at Merri Health with adults, both in group settings and individually.
+At the Victorian Aboriginal Child Care Agency (VACCA), I worked with children in the Nugel program as an outreach practitioner, collaborating with Aboriginal Community Controlled Organisations (ACCOs).
+At La Trobe College, I was part of the wellbeing team, supporting children and teenagers individually.

-I have volunteered at the Sacred Heart Mission as a cook for the Choir of Hard Knocks, and at St Vincents Hospital in the neurology department with my dog, Ru, a trained pet therapist.
+In addition to these roles, I have volunteered at Sacred Heart Mission as a cook for the Choir of Hard Knocks and at St Vincent’s Hospital in the neurology department, accompanied by my dog, Ru, a trained pet therapist.

-Currently I work in private practice and am available as an outreach practitioner to hospitals.
+I currently work in private practice and am available as an outreach practitioner to some hospitals.

 Sessions can run up to 50 minutes.